 Types of laser eye surgery

-Like any surgical procedure, there are risks involved.
-These should be discussed with the eye surgeon before going ahead with a procedure.
+Any surgical procedure has possible risks as well as benefits, so make sure these are discussed with the eye surgeon before going ahead with a procedure.

 Laser eye surgery to correct vision is not usually available on the NHS.

-Wavefront-guided LASIK: Wavefront-guided LASIK is a form of LASIK that reduces natural irregularities in the eye and corrects eyesight problems.
+Wavefront-guided LASIK is a version of the LASIK procedure that also reduces natural irregularities in the eye.